-This is the first time that this specific design and list of observation sites has been used.
-You may be the first person to actually visit the sites.
-If so, it will be up to you to find a suitable location for observation or, if the road segment is in some way compromised (e.g., closed or under construction) so that normal traffic can't occur, disqualify the site and move to the next alternate.
+This is the second time that this specific design and list of observation sites has been used.
+You should have drawn maps indicating the observation spot along the segment.
+If not, it will be up to you to find a suitable location for observation or, if the road segment is in some way compromised (e.g., closed or under construction) so that normal traffic can't occur, disqualify the site and move to the next alternate.

-You will be given a general map of the road segment on which you are to observe (together with time for observation and direction of traffic to observe).
+For any new location, you will be given a general map of the road segment on which you are to observe (together with time for observation and direction of traffic to observe).
 When you get to the general location, your first task is to find a specific location for observing.
 We will provide a recommended location for observation; however, should it be unsuitable, you can select a different location along the road anywhere between the road segment's end points.
 The general map will show the end points of the road segment, or identify possible highway exit ramps, on which observations can be made.